Go Back Up

 How do HRAs and health stipends compare?

-HRAs and health stipends allow your employees to purchase their own individual healthcare coverage from a state-based or federal Health Insurance Marketplace, directly from an insurance company, or a licensed agent.
-Employees can then request a reimbursement for their monthly premiums and other out-of-pocket costs.
+HRAs and health stipends allow your employees to buy their own individual healthcare coverage.
+Employees can get coverage from a state-based or federal Health Insurance Marketplace, directly from an insurance company, or a licensed agent.
+Employees can then request a reimbursement for their monthly premiums.
 This allows your employees to choose the individual health plans that work best for them.

 Taxability is the most significant difference between an HRA and a health stipend.
-While HRAs are tax-free for employers and employees—as long as the employee has MEC coverage—health stipends are taxable.
+While HRAs are tax-free for employers and employees—as long as the employee meets the participation requirements, like having MEC coverage—health stipends are taxable.
 If you decide to offer a health stipend, your small business will pay payroll taxes on the reimbursement amount.
 Employees will have to pay income taxes on the amount received.

 This makes HRAs a better option for most organizations.
 However, health stipends are an excellent option for organizations with employees who receive a premium tax credit, as a health stipend doesn't impact subsidy eligibility.